springdoc/springdoc-openapi-demos/docs/faq.md

 ### Can I customize OpenAPI object programmatically?

-- You can Define your own OpenAPI Bean:
+- You can Define your own OpenAPI Bean: If you need the defintions to appear globally (withing every group), no matter if the group fulfills the conditions specified on the GroupedOpenApi , you can use OpenAPI Bean.

 ```java
 @Bean
 public OpenAPI customOpenAPI(@Value("${springdoc.version}") String appVersion) {